 As long as you're sticking to the world of 4K UHD, and you don't anticipate wanting to use bleeding-edge features like 8K or eARC, a Premium High Speed HDMI cable is going to last you for a very long time.
 It's guaranteed to offer 18Gbps, which is what HDMI 2.0b devices need to perform at their best.
 This premium HDMI cable can support 4K resolution up to 60Hz, all flavors of HDR, including Dolby Vision and HDR10+, and audio return channel (ARC) so that you can simplify your cabling to your TV with just a single connection.

-If you bought your TV or any other piece of A/V equipment in the last two or three years, Premium High Speed is the way to go.
+If you bought your TV or any other piece of AV equipment in the last three or four years, Premium High Speed is the way to go.

 Ultra High Speed HDMI

 Do you need this kind of cable?
-At the moment, only two categories of folks can really benefit from it: Next-gen gamers on consoles like the PS5 or Xbox Series X, both of which support gaming in 4K/120Hz and 8K/60Hz, and those who own 8K TVs.
-Keep in mind, to be able to game at 4K/120Hz or 8K/60Hz, your TV needs to support these resolutions and frame rates, too.
+At the moment, only two categories of folks can really benefit from it: Next-gen gamers on consoles like the PS5 or Xbox Series X, both of which support gaming in 4K/120Hz and 8K/60Hz, and those who own 8K TVs or some newer gaming monitors and TVs.
+Keep in mind, to be able to game at 4K/240Hz, 4K/120Hz or 8K/60Hz, your TV needs to support these resolutions and frame rates, too.

 But be wary of any HDMI cable that runs longer than 25 feet.
 These super-long cables can suffer from signal degradation, and you might find that long cables do not maintain a reliable connection between your devices, and don't even think of connecting several together with an HDMI adapter, that won't work either.
 Always check to make sure an HDMI cable works with all of your devices, HDMI switch, HDMI splitter, and content types before installing it permanently.
 An active HDMI cable uses a small chip to borrow a tiny bit of power from the devices they're connected to, which helps maintain signal strength over longer distances.